ce-phus/web_/README.md

 # web_
-# Created a website using django web framework
+# Created a blog application using django web framework